1. Homeowners

 Edited by

-Homeowners insurance is a policy that protects you from financial loss if accidents or disasters occur on your property.
-Your insurance agent will offer different types of insurance based on the type of house you buy and the coverage you need.
-Homeowners policies are written as standardized forms, HO-1 through HO-8, making it easier for states to regulate the insurance industry.
+Homeowners insurance can protect you from financial loss in the event of an accident or disaster on your property.
+There are different types of policies available based on the type of house you have and the coverage you need.

 How does homeowners insurance work?

 For example, practically all home insurance policies cover fire and smoke damage.
-If there’s a fire, the homeowner files a claim, then the insurance company investigates and offers compensation within the policy’s limits.
+If there’s a fire, you can file a claim.
+Then the insurance company investigates and offers compensation within the policy’s limits.

-During the claims process, the insurer’s adjuster assesses damages caused by the incident and provides a preliminary estimate of the total cost for cleanup, repairs and restoration.
-Most homeowners insurance adjusters work for private insurance companies, but you can also hire an adjuster who works independently to conduct non-sanctioned appraisals.
+During the claims process, the insurer’s adjuster assesses the damage caused by the incident and provides a preliminary estimate of the total cost for cleanup, repairs and restoration.
+Most adjusters work for private insurance companies, but you can also hire a public insurance adjuster to conduct a separate appraisal, which may result in a higher loss estimate.

-Policies can have exclusions, and you might be required to buy an additional endorsement to cover damage from floods or earthquakes or to insure high-value possessions.
+Policies can have exclusions, and you might be required to get an additional endorsement to cover damage from floods or earthquakes or to insure high-value possessions.

-Just like other types of insurance, a homeowners policy requires you to pay yearly premiums.
-Most lenders hold money in your escrow account to cover the cost of the policy, bundling it with monthly mortgage payments.
-Nearly all policies also require a deductible, which is how much you have to pay for a service before your insurance company covers the rest.
+Homeowners insurance premiums can be paid directly to an insurer either monthly, quarterly, biannually or annually.
+But most mortgage lenders bundle home insurance premiums with monthly mortgage payments and keep the money in an escrow account to cover the cost of the policy.
+Nearly all policies also require a deductible, which is the amount you have to pay for an insured loss before your insurance company covers the rest.

 Types of homeowners insurance policies

-The most common type of homeowners insurance policy for single-family homes is an HO-3 policy, which offers broader coverage than HO-1 and HO-2 policies.
-Home insurance policy forms exist for different types of houses.
-For example, HO-6 is specifically for condos and HO-7 is designed for mobile homes.
+The most common type of homeowners insurance policy for single-family homes is an HO-3 policy, but there are several insurance policy forms for different levels of coverage and types of homes.
+For example, HO-6 is specifically for condos, and HO-7 is designed for mobile homes.

 • Fire or lightning